tainacan/tainacan/src/readme.txt

 * "API and Interoperability": Tainacan implements a RESTful API (read and write) to allow other applications to interact with your repository.
 That way, you can expose your collection in different formats, such as Json, JsonLD, OAI-PMH and others.
 If your collection has a specific set of metadata, you can map this metadata to match the patterns you want to use.

+* "Gutenberg blocks": Tell stories with your collections.
+Tainacan offers you several Gutenberg blocks so you can present your collections to the public in many different ways!

 == Getting Started ==

 After installation, you will see a new menu item in your admin panel called "Tainacan".
 Click on it to open the Tainacan admin interface.